limjiayi/RECONSTRUCT/README.md

 ### 3D viewer
 ###### (viewer.js - in static/js)

 The 3D viewer is built using THREEjs.
-The text file generated from the reconstruction is loaded and parsed line-by-line to extract the 3D coordinates of each vertex, which is then added to the viewer.
+It loads the text file generated from the reconstruction, and parses it line-by-line to extract the 3D coordinates of each vertex, which is then added to the point cloud.

 ### Screenshots